itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Hebrew-Syntactic-Similarity-Classification/README.md

 ![F1](https://github.com/itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Syntactic-Similarity-Classification/blob/main/resources/f1.png)

 F-score or F-measure is a measure of a test's accuracy.
-It is calculated from the precision and recall of the test, where the precision is the number of correctly identified positive results divided by the number of all positive results, including those not identified correctly, and the recall is the number of correctly identified positive results divided by the number of all samples that should have been identified as positive.
+It is calculated from the precision and recall of the test.
+**Precision** - also known as positive predictive value, is the number of correctly identified positive results divided by the number of all positive results, including those not identified correctly.
+**Recall** - also known as sensitivity in diagnostic binary classification, is the number of correctly identified positive results divided by the number of all samples that should have been identified as positive.
-Precision is also known as positive predictive value, and recall is also known as sensitivity in diagnostic binary classification.
 **The F1 score is the harmonic mean of the precision and recall**.

 ### Additonal information